 Hotel accommodation

-Seaweeds on the Tunisian beaches are a season natural phenomenon which typically occurs in spring and autumn.
+Seaweeds on the Tunisian beaches are a seasonal natural phenomenon which typically occurs in spring and autumn.
 Due to the peculiar features of the coastline, seaweeds aggregate mostly on the beaches located near the seaports (for example, Port El Kantaoui in Sousse and Yasmine Hammamet in Hammamet).

 The presence of seaweeds on the beaches does not mean that the beach is polluted or not properly maintained by the hotel management.
 Seaweeds are a unique natural phenomenon which is typical for this region, and an indicator of good ecology in Tunisia.
 Small round and oval balls that can be found by tourists among seaweeds are plant hairs that get intertwined by water movements.
 Sometimes tourists mistake them for camel droppings but this is a common misconception that has no reasonable basis.

 Tunisian beaches are protected by a special agency which is responsible for the coastline protection and development (L’APAL − Agence de Protection et de l’Amenagement du Littoral).
-APAL does not allow the hotels removing seaweeds from the beaches.
+APAL does not allow the hotels to remove seaweeds from the beaches.
 The hotels strictly adhere to APAL’s regulations since their violation leads to high fines.
-The hotels are allowed sweeping seaweeds aside in order to create seaweed-free areas for comfortable access to the water, or slightly cover seaweeds with sand.
+The hotels are allowed to sweep seaweeds aside in order to create seaweed-free areas for comfortable access to the water, or slightly cover seaweeds with sand.
 However, the hotels have no right to completely remove seaweeds from the beaches.
 They are eventually carried away into the sea in a natural way.

 Hence, it is important to distinguish between the natural presence of seaweeds on the beaches and improper beach maintenance.
-The hotels must undoubtedly fulfil their obligations related to maintaining the beaches in proper way by removing cigarette butts, glass shards, plastic, food scraps and other waste.
+The hotels must undoubtedly fulfil their obligations related to maintaining the beaches in the proper way by removing cigarette butts, glass shards, plastic, food scraps and other waste.
 Yet, the presence of seaweeds on a beach cannot point at improper beach maintenance and cannot be deemed as grounds for filing a complaint.